ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 ## TL;DR;

-**💡 Ubiquitous Language provides specific contextual meaning to domain terms within a team.
-It's neither the business language nor the industry standard terminology.
-Not even domain experts' language.
-It's a shared team language developed and used within a team of both devs and domain experts.
-The terms defined within that language will probably have different meaning outside of the team.**
+**💡 Ubiquitous Language is a shared language developed and used within a team of both devs and domain experts.
+It's a result of their collaboration on a certain part/context of the business - called a Bounded Context.
+The language provides specific meaning to some domain terms.
+These terms have a super precise meaning within the Bounded Context, yet they probably mean something different outside of it.**

 ## Different Meaning of the same Phrase